 Day 3: Hiking Mt Hood, stay in Bend, OR.
 Total drive time: 3 hrs.
 30 min.

-Breakfast at The Cabin in Stevenson, WA was yummy (drive through or outdoor seating only).
+Breakfast at The Cabin in Stevenson, WA was yummy (drive-through or outdoor seating only).
 Our 12-year-old daughter became a grown adult by eating the most mature avocado toast I’ve ever seen.
-It had legit plants on top and she liked it.
-The staff were so friendly, I considered moving there so we could be friends.
+It had legit plants on top.
+The staff was so friendly, I considered moving there so we could be friends.

 Driving over the Bridge of the Gods took us from Washington back into Oregon.
 This bridge is part of the Pacific Crest Trail, you know, that long trail that spans from Mexico to Canada.
 This bridge is the lowest point on the entire trail.

 We stopped by the Bonneville Dam and Hatchery.
-It was a good learning experience about the life of salmon and the struggle between preserving nature and finding clean energy.
+It was a good learning experience about salmon and the struggle between preserving nature and generating clean energy.
 Watching the fish swim against the rushing river current, jumping to climb the salmon ladders to get past the dam, made me tired.
-It also made me have deep thoughts about how our kids need to experience hard work and live through struggle to build perseverance for their lives in the real world.
+It also made me have deep thoughts about how our kids need to experience hard work and live through struggle to build perseverance for life in the real world.
 It’s exhausting to watch and tempting to jump in and put them at the top of the ladder.
 That would be worse for them.
 They wouldn’t develop those muscles.
 Ok, back to the itinerary.

 If you’re into engineering (which 3/4ths of us are not), you can go see the massive turbines that create hydropower if you wish.